rileysmindcom/Assignments-CISC-191/Assignment 5-6.1.md

 ## Challenges Faced

-The challenges I faced in this lab were: Making sure that the Student class correctly inherited methods from the Person class.
-Remembering that idNum is private in Student, so it needed getter and setter methods.
-Handling the output correctly since printAll() doesn’t end with a newline, so I needed a separate println() for the ID.
+Some of the challenges I've faced were verifying that Student class is appropriately imported into methods based from Person class, which is what I felt challenging that occured during this lab, and rewarding at the end when I was able to resolve everything else.
+Third was making sure that Student's idNum is private, getter and setter methods were required.
+Then I separated println() for the ID so the console can handle the output correctly because printAll() doesn't terminate with a newline.

 ## My Assignment Video Link